WencesVillegasMarset/aws-saa-c02-notes/README.md

   * Partial upfront
   * Monthly basis
 * Spot instances: not time critical and tolerant to interruptions, set a bidding price.
+* There is no charge for creating a placement group.
+* Per Second Billing:
+  * EC2 usage are billed on one second increments, with a minimum of 60 seconds
+  * Avalilable for:
+    * On-Demand, Reserved and Spot forms
+    * All regions and Availability Zones
+    * Amazon Linux and Ubuntu

 The more upfront, the bigger the discount.